khayrultw/khayrultw/README.md

 # Hello, I'm Muhammad Khayrul Islam 👋
 Welcome to my GitHub profile!
 I'm a Mobile Application Developer with a passion for creating intuitive and user-friendly mobile experiences.
-I love the competitive programming, and in my free time, you'll often find me solving problems on LeetCode, Codeforces, or UVA Online Judge
+I love competitive programming, and in my free time, you'll often find me solving problems on LeetCode, Codeforces, or UVA Online Judge
 Here's a bit about what I do and what I'm currently working on:

 ## 🛠️ Technologies & Tools